 The 4pm to 12am shift has consistently remained the most common time frame for murders to be reported over the last decade.
-As shown in Figure 2.10, this shift accounted for nearly half (163 or 47%) of all murder incidents.
-This was followed by the 12am to 8am shift with 108 (31%) and the 8am to 4pm shift with 78 (22%) of the incidents.
+As shown in Figure 2.10, this shift accounted for nearly half (331 or 46%) of all murder incidents.
+This was followed by the 12am to 8am shift with 240 (33%) and the 8am to 4pm shift with 148 (21%) of the incidents.
+This finding was similar to incidents during the 2005-2009 time.

-Figure 2.10 Murders by Shifts (2005-2009)
+Figure 2.10 Murders by Shifts (2010-2015)

 When the day-of-week variable was cross-tabulated with the shift variable, a familiar finding was disclosed.
-As illustrated in Table 2.2, a notable number of murders occurred on Friday and Saturday evenings, both accounting for 54 incidents.
+As illustrated in Table 2.2, a notable number of murders were reported on Friday and Saturday evenings, both accounting for 119 incidents.
+It is worth mentioning that there were also a significant number of incidents reported during the early morning hours of Sunday totaling 55 incidents.

-Table 2.2 Shifts & Days of Week Cross-Tabulation (2005-2009)
+Table 2.2Shifts & Days of Week Cross-Tabulation (2010-2015)